jgrandi7/mets_qiime2/README.md

+# METS Gut Microbiome Analysis in Qiime2

-Identify gut microbiome data in METS with Silva and Greengenes taxonomy databases through Qiime2 (R and commandline)
+Goal: Identify gut microbiome taxonomy in METS with Silva and Greengenes databases through Qiime2 (R and commandline)